saisravanth6115/Real-time-process-monitoring-dashboard/README.md

 ## 👥 Contributors

-- Sayandip Jana
+- Sai Sravanth
-- Mohit Kumar Mishra
+- pawan
-- Anurag Pandey
+- Vaybhav

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

 *Built with ❤️ and Python*